 I'm a MS/BS student at Stanford with a concentration in machine learning and a minor in creative writing.
-I'm currently working in Chris Ré's group, using weak supervision to make deep learning more accessible in domains like medical imaging and computer vision.
+I'm interested in shaping datasets to make machine deep learning more accesible in domains like computer vision and medical imaging.

 Vincent Chen, Paroma Varma, Madalina Fiterau, James Priest and Christopher Ré.
-Machine Learning for Health (ML4H) Workshop, Neural Information Processing Systems (NIPS), 2017.
+Machine Learning for Health (ML4H) Workshop, NIPS, 2017.

 Using weak-supervision, we learn probabilistic training labels for aortic valve MRIs.

 Vincent Chen, Paroma Varma, Madalina Fiterau, James Priest and Christopher Ré.
-Medical Imaging (MED-NIPS) Workshop, Neural Information Processing Systems (NIPS), 2017.[pdf]
+Medical Imaging (MED-NIPS) Workshop, NIPS, 2017.[pdf]

 Vincent Chen*, Dan Yu*.
 CS229.

-We developed a new method to predict demographics based on FourSquare data by engineering features based on check-ins mapped to U.S. census tracts.
+We develop a new method to predict demographics based on FourSquare data by engineering features based on check-ins mapped to U.S. census tracts.

 Vincent Chen*, Liezl Puzon*, Christina Wadsworth*.
 CS231N.

-For the superresolution task, we proposed several methods to introduce auxiliary, conditional information into generative adversarial networks (GANs) that produce images more tuned to the human eye.
+We propose several methods to introduce auxiliary, conditional information into generative adversarial networks (GANs) that produce super-resolution results that better tuned to the human eye.

 Vincent Chen*, Liezl Puzon*, Eduardo Torres Montaño*.
 Advisor: Danqi Chen.
 CS224N.

-We implemented several approaches for sequence-to-sequence summarization on the CNN/DailyMail dataset using attention mechanisms and pointer networks.
+We implement several approaches for sequence-to-sequence summarization on the CNN/DailyMail dataset using attention mechanisms and pointer networks.